 To date, we now have 4 fully functioning classrooms built at the school, which have been temporarily divided into two rooms each to accommodate all year groups.
-Our aim is for 2 additional classrooms to be completed by the end of 2018 to accommodate the growing popularity of the school.
-5 pit latrines (basic long drop toilets) have been built, for the use of pupils, teachers and the wider community.
+Our aim is for 2 additional classrooms to be completed by the end of 2019 to accommodate the growing popularity of the school and reduce congestion.
+5 pit latrines (basic long drop toilets) have been built for the use of pupils, teachers and the wider community.
 This is crucial in prevent water-borne diseases such as typhoid, cholera and diphtheria, all of which are susceptible to outbreaks in this region.
 Free school lunches are provided to every pupil, every day.
 The children are asked to bring firewood from home as their contribution, and whilst the lunch is modest (porridge with added milk and nuts for nutrition), the effect this has on concentration levels and morale is considerable.

 Safe Spring Water Project

 In late 2017, we discovered a water spring nearby to the school.
 Having being examining options all year on how to bring drinkable water to the school, none of which were looking very feasible, this was a most welcome and miraculous discovery.

 Thanks to Nacho, a Spanish volunteer with a strong background in water hygiene, we have been able to bring 150 litres of mineral rich, clean drinking water to the school per hour, whilst leaving 100 litres per hour at the source of the spring for the local community.
 This project was completed from start to finish in approximately 2 months and with minimum fuss, and provides the lifeblood to the school and future projects.